 Does this rule apply to my facility?
 What are the requirements?

-NEW On January 30, 2013, the U.S. EPA updated the RICE NESHAP to incorporate final changes resulting from submitted technical information, legal challenges and petitions for reconsideration to the 2010 version of the standard.
-These changes take effect on April 1, 2013.
+On January 30, 2013, the U.S. EPA updated the RICE NESHAP to incorporate final changes resulting from submitted technical information, legal challenges and petitions for reconsideration to the 2010 version of the standard.
+These changes took effect on April 1, 2013.

 Of particular interest to many are changes to provisions for emergency engines.

-- EPA Regulation Navigation Tool for the RICE NESHAP (temporarily unavailable — being updated)
+- EPA regulation navigation tool for the RICE NESHAP

 - Initial Notification Form - Use EPA's sample form

 - Notification of Compliance Status Form - Use EPA's sample form

 - Mail to:

 - Non-Title 5 sources (i.e., those not needing a permit, or those holding a registration, capped, or state permit): Send the form to US EPA Region 5 in Chicago.
 The address is found on the last page of the form.

 - For Title 5 sources (major facilities): Send copies of the form to both the US EPA Region 5 in Chicago and the MPCA at: